About Caledonia

 Proven relationships

-Over ten years of building strong, comprehensive and trust-worthy relationships with key statutory and non-statutory consenting stakeholders.
+Since 2009 we have built strong, comprehensive and trust-worthy relationships with key statutory and non-statutory consenting stakeholders.

 Proven Data